Dristi123jeet/journey-planner/README.md

-**MetroStation Locator and Route Planner**
+**Journey Planner**

-The MetroStation Locator and Route Planner is a C++ program designed to assist users in finding the nearest metro station, identifying optimal routes between metro stations, and providing essential reference coordinates.
+The Journey Planner is a C++ program designed to assist users in finding the nearest metro station, identifying optimal routes between metro stations, and providing essential reference coordinates.
 The program leverages geographical data and graph algorithms to offer a comprehensive solution for metro navigation.

 **Features:**